hlxllo/hlxllo/README.md

 ### About Me

 I'm a Computer Science and Technology undergraduate with a focus on Java backend development.
-I have completed two internships, where I honed my skills in building scalable and efficient backend systems.
+I have completed two intern projects, where I honed my skills in building scalable and efficient backend systems.
 I am passionate about writing clean, maintainable code and continuously learning new technologies to enhance my development capabilities.

 ### Skills & Technologies